English

 Intent

-When children leave our school, we aspire for them to be avid readers who have established the habit of reading widely and often for both pleasure and information.
-We expect our pupils to be equipped with the skills and knowledge to be able to access any subject in their forthcoming secondary education and into their adult life.
+By the time pupils leave our schools, we want them to be enthusiastic, reflective readers who read widely and often for both pleasure and purpose, equipped with the skills and knowledge needed for secondary education and adult life.

 Implementation